HSU-HPC/MaMiCo_hybrid_ml/README.md

 ## 0_Data_Generation

+This subdirectory contains a file structure of configurations in order to generate the MD datasets.
+In this paper, we use the macro-micro coupling tool (MaMiCo) to generate datasets based on Couette and Karman-Vortex-Street scenarios for molecular-continuum coupled flow simulations.

+![alt text][molcont]

 ## 1_Single_Model_Couette

+This subdirectory contains the single model approach as used for the Couette based datasets.

 ![alt text][ConvRecAE_single]

 ## 2_Triple_Model_KVS

+This subdirectory contains the triple model approach as used for the KVS based datasets.

 ![alt text][ConvRecAE_triple]

+## 3_Figures

+This subdirectory contains our figures.

 ## X_Graveyard

+This subdirectory is a code graveyard.

 [ConvRecAE_single]: https://github.com/HSU-HPC/MaMiCo_hybrid_ml/blob/master/3_Figures/ConvRecAE_single.drawio.svg "Convolutional recurrent autoencoder as employed in the single model approach"

 [ConvRecAE_triple]: https://github.com/HSU-HPC/MaMiCo_hybrid_ml/blob/master/3_Figures/ConvRecAE.drawio.svg "Convolutional recurrent autoencoder as employed in the triple model approach"